 Superb Parrots Bruce

 4th April 2014 – MLA Dr Chris Bourke.
-Chris introduced himself and explained that he was keen to experience our shed and what we do and meet some of our members.
-Both he and Mary Porter had a strong interest in the variety of Men’s Shed that are springing up in the ACT and what they had to offer men in our community.
-Chris stated that he was keen to work on seeing networking between these sheds develop over the next 12 months, being a big fan of the men’s shed movement.
+Chris introduced himself & explained that he was keen to experience our shed & what we do & meet some of our members.
+Both Mary Porter & he had a strong interest in the variety of Men’s Shed that are springing up in the ACT & what they had to offer men in our community.
+Chris stated that he was keen to work on seeing networking between these sheds develop over the next 12 months, being a big fan of the shed movement.